DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 ### --selector-timeout \<ms\>

-Specifies the time (in milliseconds) within which [selectors](../guides/basic-guides/select-page-elements.md) attempt to obtain a node to be returned.
+Specifies the time (in milliseconds) within which [selectors](../guides/basic-guides/select-page-elements.md) try to find a node.
 See [Selector Timeout](../guides/basic-guides/select-page-elements.md#selector-timeout).

 **Default value**: `10000`